kalviumcommunity/S53_Coffee_Guide/README.md

 ---
 \
 This is your journey, not a coffee competition.
 Relax, experiment, and savor the simple joy of a good cup.
 So grab your mug, take a deep breath, and dive into the world of coffee, simplified.
-Let's brew something caffeinated, together.
+Let's brew something caffeinated, together.☕

-☕